 Four councils have been working together to define the Open Referral UK data standard.
 Organising community service data in a common way makes it easier to build directories, design new features, aggregate key data and ultimately to reduce duplication.

-The standard is now on its way towards adoption by councils throughout the UK.
+The standard was endorsed by the UK Government Data Standards Authority in March 2022, and is now on its way towards adoption by councils throughout the UK.
 It is already being used in Buckinghamshire Family Information Service, and a series of loneliness pilot projects led by the LGA, for example.

 The purpose of the beta phase is: